Share This Article

 Before travelling to the Kgalagadi Transfrontier National park, it is important if you first find out whether the time that you want to visit the Park is actually conducive or you will need to reschedule.
 This will help you not to blunder by travelling to the Park during the floods and this can be done either by calling the National park directly or inquiring from your tour operator.

 The Kgalagadi Transfrontier Park is one of the largest wildlife conservation areas that have survived human habitation throughout the world.
 The conservation area stretches from South Africa’s

 for a total area of 38,000sq km.

 A large part of the Kgalagadi is found in Botswana but the absentia of protective barriers for the parks makes it easy for the animals to cross from one side to another.
 The park is largely under the Kalahari Desert with also rising red sand dunes, sparse savanna vegetation, dry riverbeds from Nossob and Auob rivers and a few standing trees-even with such gloomy landscape there is abundant wildlife that lives here.
 The salt pans fill up with water during the rainy season and contain nutrient-rich soils, and salts thus attracting some thirsty herds to the water points.

-The gemsbok is the pride of this park with several herds visiting the pans after the heavy rains.
+is the pride of this park with several herds visiting the pans after the heavy rains.
 The vast park is home to the wildebeest, eland, hartebeest and springbok, and a healthy population of large predators – lions, leopards, cheetah and hyena.
 Bird watching is a delight with species such as vultures, eagles, buzzards, secretary beds, weavers, pygmy falcons and many other birds.